BwaveICT/Event_registration_website_project/README.md

 ## Tutorial

 This project was built incrementally, introducing different technologies at each step.
 Follow the detailed tutorial to learn full-stack web development.
-The link to the tutorial is [provided here](https://chat.whatsapp.com/BsKNmAQbiQlE3Kr928d47X).
+The link to the tutorial is provided below

 ## Link to the tutorial of this project: https://youtu.be/S--IRWxD0To